jihadiscapes/Domain_tool/Readme.md

+# Jihadiscapes:
-## Jihadiscapes Domain Tool.
+## Domain Tool.

-This version of the tool is a small version of the one produced via BlackLight.
+This tool presents a small part of the one produced via BlackLight.

-### Per le versioni a schermo intero e interattive, seleziona il grafico e fai clic sull'URL
-mostra casi positivi COVID-19 in Piemonte
+### Use of Domains at the core of the Salafi-Jihadi information ecosystem.

-<iframe width="100%" height="600" frameborder="0" scrolling="no" src="https://humans-huddle.github.io/C19_Piemonte/Piemontelive.html"> </iframe>
+<iframe width="100%" height="600" frameborder="0" scrolling="no" src="https://jihadiscapes.github.io/Domain_tool/Dom_plot_drop3.html"> </iframe>

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown